Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 * Install modlist from Wabbajack.

-* If Mod Organizer 2 doesn't automatically detect your OpenMW installation then go to Modify Executables (In the top-right dropdown) and add both openmw.exe and openmw-launcher.exe from within your installed OpenMW folders.
+* If Mod Organizer 2 doesn't automatically detect your OpenMW installation then go to Modify Executables (In the top-right dropdown) and add openmw-launcher.exe (not openmw.exe) from within your installed OpenMW folders.

 * DO NOT activate any additional mods/plugins, leave everything as it is after installing through wabbajack.